pingidentity/pingidentity-devops-getting-started/docs/deployment/deployFullK8s.md

 <The output above is repeated for each node.>
 ```

 After installation and reboot, perform the basic configuration needed for ansible support on the VMs.
-Primarily, the change required is to allow `sudo` commands without requiring a password:
+The primary change required is to allow `sudo` commands without requiring a password:

 !!! note "Per-VM"
     Run these commands on each VM.